eddie-energy/architecture/arc42/06-runtime-view/runtime-view/revocation-customer-terminates-service/revocation-customer-terminates-service.md

 ## Overview

 The following workflow shows the process of the customer terminating a Service, and consequently, revoking their consent for data access.
-This process starts with the Customer accessing the Consent Facade, i.e., the website of the eligible party.
+This process starts with the Customer accessing the Permission Facade, i.e., the website of the eligible party.

 <div align="center">
 <img src="./figures/customer-terminates-service.svg">